quadrismegistus/lltk/README.md

-# llp
+# lltk

-Literary Language Processing (LLP): corpora, models, and tools for the digital humanities.
+Literary Language Tool Kit (LLTK): corpora, models, and tools for the study of complex language.

 ## Quickstart

 1) Install:

 ```
-pip install llp                       # install with pip in terminal
+pip install git+https://github.com/quadrismegistus/litlangtoolkit                       # install with pip in terminal
 ```

 2) Download an existing corpus...

 ```
-llp status                            # show which corpora/data are available
+lltk status                            # show which corpora/data are available
-llp download ECCO_TCP                 # download a corpus
+lltk download ECCO_TCP                 # download a corpus
 ```

 ...or import your own:

 ```
-llp import                            # use the "import" command \
+lltk import                            # use the "import" command \
   -path_txt mycorpus/txts             # a folder of txt files  (use -path_xml for xml) \
   -path_metadata mycorpus/meta.xls    # a metadata csv/tsv/xls about those txt files \
   -col_fn filename                    # filename in the metadata corresponding to the .txt filename